 Tucked away off the Royal Mile is one of Edinburgh’s best secret spots.
 Dunbar’s Close Garden is towards the bottom of the Royal Mile, and it’s a welcome respite from one of Edinburgh’s busiest streets.
 It’d be easy to miss these gardens that have been around since the 17th century if you didn’t know they were there because usually there’s just a simple gate and a small close leading to them.
+But they’re one of the best secret things to do in Edinburgh!
 Next time you need a break as you walk between Edinburgh Castle and Holyrood Palace, keep an eye out for this little part of hidden Edinburgh!

 Some of these can still be seen today, most notably Well Court, which used to house the mill works.
 Take a walk down to this hidden gem to see yet another side of Edinburgh, and you’ll feel like you’ve been transported back in time.

 Water of Leith

 You might not realise it, but Edinburgh does have a river running through it, and it’s called the Water of Leith.
 It runs from the Pentland Hills to the port in Leith.
 The part that runs through Edinburgh goes through a variety of places, through Dean Village and Stockbridge and all the way down to the Shore.
 Dean Village used to be one of the best secret places in Edinburgh, but the secret is out (mostly thanks to Edinburgh!) and you’ll now often see a few people there taking photos.
 It’s still worth a visit, however, and I can highly recommend a walk along the water of Leith to discover other monuments and beautiful spots that are still part of Edinburgh’s secret places.